What to Do If Your Wallet is Lost or Stolen

 If my wallet is stolen and used to commit identity theft, does renters insurance cover the expenses associated with resolving identity theft issues?

-Yes, it generally does, with a few caveats.
-Renters insurance covers up to $500 in fees associated with unauthorized credit card use, with no required deductible.
-However, there are exceptions: if, for example, someone from your family steals your credit card and racks up the balance, your renters insurance would not reimburse you for those expenses.
-Your policy will also cover the costs of replacing IDs, like your driver’s license or passport, after your deductible.
+Yes, generally.
+Renters insurance covers up to $500 in fees from unauthorized credit card use, with no deductible.
+Exception: if someone in your family steals your card, that’s not covered.
+Your policy also covers the cost of replacing IDs like your driver’s license or passport, after your deductible.

 Some final words of advice